BharaniNarrayanan/AUTO-CORRLATON-/README.md

 transform of the autocorrelation.
 Plot Results: Visualize the autocorrelation function and PSD. #
 # PROCEDURE

-• Refer Algorithms and write code for the experiment. • Open SCILAB in System • Type your code in New Editor • Save the file • Execute the code • If any Error, correct it in code and execute again • Verify the generated waveform using Tabulation and Model Waveform
+• Refer Algorithms and write code for the experiment.

+• Open SCILAB in System.

+• Type your code in New Editor .

+• Save the file .

+• Execute the code.

+• If any Error, correct it in code and execute again.

+• Verify the generated waveform using Tabulation and Model Waveform.

 # PROGRAM:
 ````